 I undertook my first project-based learning math plan with my 5th graders several years ago.
 My students were fully engaged and it was rewarding for all of us.
 But it was a bear to develop; I spent about 20 hours just on the plan.
 I swore then to find a more efficient way to build out my math projects.

-Projects from Teach21 PBL (West Virginia Dept of Education) and Math Matters in Indiana, in particular, are very detailed and provide excellent project-based learning lesson plan templates.
+Projects from Math Matters in Indiana and PBLU, in particular, are very detailed and provide excellent project-based learning lesson plan templates.

 The projects are organized by topic and grade level, when available.
 Keep in mind that project-based learning lesson plans are usually cross-curricular.
 Math projects often incorporate STEM—science, technology, engineering, and math—particularly in middle and high school classes.

 General Math Projects - 70 Ideas and Examples

 Eighteen projects for students in grades K-12.
 These are cross-curricular units.

 - Census at School